camfort/camfort.github.io/oopsla17/artifact.md

 11. **readOnce specifications:** readOnce

-Again, the exact numbers for the paper rely on the whole corpus of 11 packages.
-However, by running on the subset of the corpus that we are able to provide openly, the same conclusions can be drawn: that indeed, the specifications provided by the CamFort are highly applicable to numerical computing programs, and that the choice of combinators in the language is well supported by the data.
+The exact numbers for Section 7 paper rely on the whole corpus of 11 packages.
+However, by running on the subset of the corpus that we are able to provide openly, the same conclusions can be drawn: that indeed, the specifications provided by the CamFort are highly applicable to numerical computing programs, and that the choice of combinators in the specification language is well supported by the data.

 ## End ##

 This is the end of the artifact guide.
 Thanks for your time.
-CamFort continues to be actively developed (open-source) and to attract new collaborators to the project.
+CamFort continues to be actively developed (open-source) and we hope to attract new collaborators to the project.